Matt Guokas Jr.

 Matthew George Guokas Jr. (/ˈɡuːkəs/ GOO-kəs; born February 25, 1944) is an American former professional basketball player and coach.
-His father, Matt Sr. and uncle, Al, have also played in the NBA.
+His father, Matt Sr. and uncle, Al, also played in the NBA.

 Guokas and his father, Matt Sr., were the first father-son duo to both win NBA championships as players; this feat has since been repeated by the Barrys (Rick and Brent), the Waltons (Bill and Luke), the Thompsons (Mychal and Klay), and the Paytons (Gary Payton and Gary Payton II).

 Biography

 Playing career

 Guokas played college basketball for hometown Saint Joseph's University, where he set many school records in assists and steals.
 He was an All-American as a junior in 1966, and graduated in 1967.
 After SJU, Guokas was selected in the first round by the Philadelphia 76ers team and played for the team featuring Wilt Chamberlain, Hal Greer, Chet Walker and Billy Cunningham that ended the eight-year championship streak of the Boston Celtics.
 He also played with the Buffalo Braves, Chicago Bulls, Cincinnati Royals, Houston Rockets, and Kansas City Kings, all of the NBA.
 In the 1972–73 season, Guokas finished second (to Chamberlain) in the NBA in field goal percentage with a .570 clip during that season.